 The final meal was a comparison of wrapped versus unwrapped briskets.
 There was no difference between wrapped and unwrapped briskets.
 Most participants are facing “brisket fatigue” at this point, and are ready for something fairly light as they depart.

 We end Camp Brisket for this year and know that many people from all walks of life have come together to bond over barbecue in general, but with the common goal of how to tackle the challenge that is the brisket!
-Thanks to Kelly Yandell, Foodways Texas board member, for coming and taking such great photos and being at the camp to support everyone.
+Thanks for Misty Roegels, Mallory Robbins, and Debra Reardon for coming to the camp along with their husbands.